rticommunity/rticonnext-vc-copilot/README.md

 # Welcome to Connext for Github Copilot

 This Visual Code extension brings the power of
-Connext Intelligence to Github Copilot Chat.
+Connext AI to Github Copilot Chat.

 To access the Connext expert, simply type `@connext` followed by your question in the Copilot chat window.
 Once you type `@connext`, it will